 Integrating public data to solve public problems

-The project’s first phase integrates data from the Camden County Police Department with information from regional hospitals to shed light on overlapping issues in healthcare and public safety.
-Analysis of the combined data will indicate strategic points of intervention that may reduce hospital readmissions, arrests, recidivism, and more.
+One phase of the project integrated data from the Camden County Police Department with information from regional hospitals to shed light on overlapping issues in healthcare and public safety.
+Analysis of the combined data indicated strategic points of intervention that may reduce hospital readmission, arrests, recidivism, and more.

-Camden RESET (Reentering Society with Effective Tools), a pilot program that aims to discover individual and systemic barriers faced by patients who frequently experience hospital and jail utilization, builds upon insights from Camden ARISE.
+Camden RESET (Reentering Society with Effective Tools) was a pilot program that aimed to discover individual and systemic barriers faced by patients who frequently experience both frequent hospitalizations and jail arrests, built upon insights from Camden ARISE.

 In the news:

 Philadelphia Inquirer: UPenn’s Actionable Intelligence for Social Policy (from Philadelphia Inquirer)